 Public diplomacy is a hot topic today, yet only a decade ago, it was a very specialised term.

-- Analyse different approaches to public diplomacy and identify realistic and workable tools and methods for different situations.
+- How to analyse different approaches to public diplomacy and identify realistic and workable tools and methods for different situations

-- Plan strategies for country image-building activities, based on best practices.
+- How to plan strategies for country image-building activities based on best practices

-- Assess and evaluate the impact of public diplomacy programmes.
+- How to assess and evaluate the impact of public diplomacy programmes

 - 1 week of course introduction and orientation to online learning

 - 8 weeks of addressing the course topics one by one (see below for more details)

 - 1 week for the final assignment and completing pending tasks